practicusai/docs/docs/technical-tutorial/distributed-computing/spark/interactive/start-cluster.md

 ```

 ### Please continue experimenting on the new browser tab
-by opening the newxt notebook in this directory
+by opening the next notebook in this directory

 ```python
 # Done experimenting?
 Let's terminate the coordinator